foundeo/ubuntu-nginx-lucee/README.md

 ubuntu-nginx-railo
 ==================

-Script for standing up a Railo server using nginx and Tomcat on Ubuntu.
+A set of bash scripts for standing up a Railo server using nginx and Tomcat on Ubuntu.
 Uses the Tomcat from the Ubuntu distribution so you can update Tomcat using `apt-get update tomcat7`

 What does it do?